ravachol/kew/docs/WINDOWS-INSTRUCTIONS.md

 ## TODO, Things that don't yet work:

-- Animations (title animation, name scrolling and glimmering footer).
-Because they are too slow on windows.

 - .m4a files don't work.
 I haven't tried all formats but mp3s work so flacs should work as well.

-- Chafa covers don't work (except Windows Terminal on win11), although chafa is installed and so on.
-So ASCII covers is the default in Windows.

-- Resizing sometimes crashes the app.

-- Unicode characters are broken, sometimes files don't show up.

 - Mouse support.